 Can you even live in this area and NOT be obsessed with the fast casual salad titan that is Sweetgreen.
 While you may not be able to order the famous Harvest Bowl, Sweetgreen’s app provides the PERFECT way to add all the toppings you want on your made-to-order salad…while being able to research for compliancy at the same time.
 Sweet!
 Click this link to get $3 off your first app order!

 This new Alexandria, Virginia spot is a godsend for my afternoon dog walks and features healthy food (like a sugarless organic and COMPLIANT hot cocoa!) and the most perfect carry out window.
 The location is a couple blocks from the Braddock Road metro in the cute Parker Grey neighborhood.
 They also have a lot of alternative mylks and nut butters.

 Busboys & Poets

 This great DC chain marries literature, social justice, and farm-to-table eating in nearly every neighborhood of the city (and Arlington!).
 Their brunch is a DC mainstay, and features many compliant items.
 They also have an ever changing variety of yummy dishes and are happy to do substitutions (shout out to the B&P staff for always being so nice despite being straight up SLAMMED).
 This is a restaurant where everyone is happy…and it’s not crazy expensive like other brunches in DC.

 LittleBeet is basically a Whole30 buffet and I am here for it!
-Their Dupont and Rosslyn location in DC (they also have Manhattan locations) feature breakfasts as well as lunches and make picking up something because you’re just straight up sick of cooking a breeze.
-Love me some Little Beet before I catch the metro in the morning!
+Their Dupont location is the only one left in DC, sadly (they also have Manhattan locations).
+Their restaruants feature breakfasts as well as lunches and make picking up something because you’re just straight up sick of cooking a breeze.

 Did you do the Whole30 in January?
 I know a couple of you were tracking along with me, or doing it on your own!
 You’re killin’ it!